Chiral adiabatic transmission protected by Fermi surface topology: Numerical simulations

 where $c_{\bm{n}, \sigma}^{\dag}$ ($c_{\bm{n}, \sigma}$) creates (annihilates) an electron with spin $\sigma$ at site $\bm{n} = (n_x, n_y)$ on a square lattice.
 The superconducting phase $\phi_{\bm{n}}$ is site-dependent, while the superconducting gap $\Delta$, chemical potential $\mu \in \mathbb{R}$, and the hopping amplitudes $t_x, t_y$ are uniform.

 \co{In Figure 1 we use the following parameters.} To compute the transmission in the three-fold symmetric trijunction of Fig.~\ref{fig:fig1} we use a square lattice of size $L=100$, with parameters $\mu=0.5$, $\Delta=0.1$, $t_x=t_y=1$, and phases $\phi_L=2\pi/3$, $\phi_R=-2\pi/3$, and $\phi_T=0$ for the left, right, and top regions respectively.
-We use the same parameters to compute the band structure in Fig.~\ref{fig:fig2}.
-The system for the trijunction is shown in Fig.~\ref{fig:figAppendix1}, and the code used to compute the transmission is available at \cite{ZenodoCode}, together with the code used to generate all the other figures in this paper.
+The system for the trijunction is shown in Fig.~\ref{fig:figAppendix1}(a), where $\beta = 2\pi/3$ for the three-fold symmetric system.
+We use the same parameters to compute the band structure in Fig.~\ref{fig:fig2} and the Wigner distribution in Fig.~\ref{fig:fig7}(a).
+To compute the Wigner distribution in Fig.~\ref{fig:fig7}(b) and the wavefunctions' transmissions in Fig.~\ref{fig:fig7}(c) we use the same parameters, but we change decrease the angle between the arms such that $\beta=7\pi/6$, as shown in Fig.~\ref{fig:figAppendix1}(b).
+The code used to compute the transmission is available at \cite{ZenodoCode}, together with the code used to generate all the other figures in this paper.

 \co{To introduce the anisotropy we add the following term to the Hamiltonian.} In Fig.~\ref{fig:fig4} we make Fermi surface anisotropic by adding the diagonal hoppings to the Hamiltonian: